igneus/adiutor/README.md

 Private chant database assisting work on the [In adiutorium][ia] project.
 Internal tool, not intended for public deployment.

+# What it's used for

+The application's main purpose is to transform a heap of sheet music into a database of pieces which can be conveniently searched and filtered by lyrics, tune and metadata.
+Many features are specific to the corpus being worked on (keeping track of relations between pieces, of settings for a few special psalms and canticles required to match the respective antiphons, of non-standard tunes worth occasional re-evaluation;
+continual focus on pieces marked as needing a revision).

+The application is only used as visualization and accessibility tool, not to edit the data.
+The music corpus is maintained as a source code repository edited using standard music editing applications and the source code is regularly re-imported in the web app.

+Various publicly available corpora of Gregorian chant pieces are imported as additional reference material and for research purposes not directly related to the work on the vernacular chant corpus.

 # Setting up

 ## Prerequisites